Tuscarora Indian intarsia

 Opal Cutting

-This five-week course is specifically focused on cutting opal cabochons.
+This five-week course, or one-day workshop, is specifically focused on cutting opal cabochons.
 Students learn how to make the most of the opal rough they have, cutting and polishing it to retain as much of the opal as possible.

 Silver Jewelry, Beginning